 But pictograms and ideograms have significant advantages, especially in areas where multiple languages are spoken: the very fact that the symbols don’t indicate sounds enables them to travel beyond the borders of specific language groups, like passports of meaning.
 This is exactly why Europe has universal traffic signs that display symbols rather than give verbal instructions.

-Adinkra symbols are thought to have originated among the Ashantis during the wealthy, pre-colonial Asante Empire, along Lake Volta and the Gulf of Guinea, in present-day Ghana in West Africa.
-The empire was founded in 1670, its capital Kumase standing at a strategic crossroads of the Trans-Saharan trade routes.
+Adinkra symbols are thought to have originated among the Ashantis during the wealthy, pre-colonial Asante Empire of present-day Ghana and Ivory Coast.
+The empire was founded in 1670, its capital Kumasi standing at a strategic crossroads of the Trans-Saharan trade routes.
 Ashanti oral tradition holds that Adinkra may be even older, originating in Gyaman, a state that existed for some four centuries before being subjugated by the Ashanti in the nineteenth century.
+According to tradition, Gyaman King Nana Kwadwo Agyemang Adinkra originally created or designed these symbols and named them after himself.

 The oldest known Adinkra symbols were printed on a piece of cloth collected by an Englishman, Thomas Edward Bowdich, in Kumase in 1817.
 The patterns feature fifteen stamped symbols, including nsroma (stars), dono ntoasuo (double Dono drums), and diamonds, printed using carved calabash stamps and a vegetable-based dye.